 What is Columbia Engineering?

 Founded in 1864 as the School of Mines, The Fu Foundation School of Engineering and Applied Science is the nation’s third oldest engineering school.
-Today, it’s home to 1500 students studying 16 majors.
-This year, 49% of incoming Columbia Engineering students were women. (which is pretty impressive given the fact that nationwide, only 13% of engineers are women.)
-Columbia Engineering reserves 400 research opportunities for students through the Student Research Program, meaning that over the course of four years, students will have a high chance of conducting research, not even considering the outside opportunities that will be accessible for you after you graduate.
+Today, it’s home to 1,500 students studying 16 majors.
+Columbia Engineering reserves several research opportunities for students through the Student Research Program, meaning that over the course of four years, students will have a high chance of conducting research, not even considering the outside opportunities that will be accessible for you after you graduate.
 If you’re interested in the engineering college, but don’t want to miss out on the opportunity to take liberal arts courses at the College, you can enroll in the Columbia Combined Plan.
 Students from other liberal arts colleges can also apply to this program during their junior or senior year.

 What is the relationship between Barnard and Columbia?

 Barnard is an all women’s college founded in 1889.
-Barnard itself consists of just 2500 undergraduate students, but the women there have access to the classes, facilities, resources, and extracurriculars at Columbia College in the same way the Columbia students do.
-30% of the students at Barnard major in STEM, which can be a reaffirming environment for women interested in those fields.
-Barnard has a higher acceptance rate than Columbia (16.7% as opposed to 6%), but that doesn’t mean the school is significantly less competitive.
+Barnard itself consists of around 3,000 undergraduate students, but the women there have access to the classes, facilities, resources, and extracurriculars at Columbia College in the same way the Columbia students do.
+34% of the students at Barnard major in STEM, which can be a reaffirming environment for women interested in those fields.
+Barnard has a higher acceptance rate than Columbia (11%), but that doesn’t mean the school is significantly less competitive.
 Given the smaller applicant pool, women’s colleges typically have higher acceptance rates.